chengcli/pyharp/docs/source/index.rst

 There is no rule for dividing or defining the bands.
 However, each band must have the same number of spectral points, absorbers, radiation flags and opacity sources.
 The radiative transfer calculation is computed in parallel for every spectral point within each band, but sequentially over bands.
 So, there is a performance penalty when the number of bands is too large.

-Since the ``sonora2020`` dataset is homogeneous despite that it contains opacities for 196 wavenumber bands, we can group all of them in a single band, `sonora196`, with a single opacity source, `H2`, that is of type `multiband-ck`.
+Since the :mod:`pyharp.sonora` dataset is homogeneous despite that it contains opacities for 196 wavenumber bands, we can group all of them in a single band, `sonora196`, with two opacity sources, `H2-molecule`, that is of type :class:`pyharp.opacity.cpp.MultiBand` and `H2-continuum`, that is of type :class:`pyharp.opacity.cpp.WaveTemp`.
 This improves the computational efficiency as the 196 radiative transfer calculations are performed in parallel.

 .. code-block:: python